Documentary letter of credit

 - The L/C is a conditional payment form – commercial documents must be in compliance with the L/C terms and conditions.

-- The date of payment to the beneficiary is determined according to the L/C terms and conditions ordered by the applicant.
+- The date of payment to the beneficiary is determined in the L/C terms and conditions ordered by the applicant.

 - Payment may be made either after the documents are submitted and verified („at sight”) or on a deferred payment term.